guildai/guildai/guild/tests/uat/project-sourcecode.md

     a
     <exit 0>

-Nothing is copied to the source code location:
+Because `copy-to-alt-dir` specifies `src` as the alternative source code dest, Guild lists this location when we use `--sourcecode` with `ls`.

-    >>> run("guild ls --sourcecode")
+    >>> run("guild ls --sourcecode", ignore="pyc")
-    ???:
+    ???/src:
+      README.md
+      a.py
+      b.py
+      c.py
+      d.csv
+      guild.yml
+      subproject/
+      subproject/__init__.py
+      subproject/d.py
+      subproject/e.csv
+      subproject/guild.yml
     <exit 0>

-Instead, source code files are normal run files copied to alt dest:
+This is the same list of files as the default, but under `src`.

     >>> run("guild ls", ignore="pyc")
     ???: